tom-seddon/ghouls-tng/README.md

 Get .ssd file (or .zip file containing .ssd file) for the latest build
 here: https://github.com/tom-seddon/ghouls-tng/releases/latest

 Shift+Break to boot.
+Press any key at the title screen then select the item of interest.

+(If you know which entry you want, you can press it at the title screen and save a keypress.
+Also: press `V` at the menu to report the build version number.)

 ## Adventurer

 Select 1 to play the game.
-Enter name of levels file created using editor (see below), or leave blank for the default.
+Select the level set of interest from the menu, or use the `YOUR LEVELS HERE` option to load some alternative set from a file.

+(Jump to a specific set quickly by pressing its shortcut key, shown in the bottom right as you scroll through.)

 Additional features compared to original Ghouls: multiple game modes!